intjelic/python-sfml/doc/sphinx/source/documentation/system.rst

    Utility class that measures the elapsed time.

-   sfml.Clock is a lightweight class for measuring time.
+   sfml.system.Clock is a lightweight class for measuring time.

    It provides the most precise time that the underlying OS can achieve (generally microseconds or nanoseconds).
 It also ensures